Immigration Medical Exam (IME)

 If you activate the work permit within the POE validity, you will still receive a work permit.
 But it will have restrictions on the bottom, that you can’t work in jobs that require a medical exam.
 You can only work in those jobs after you get a new medical exam.

-However, consider the following risks:
+However, keep the following risks in mind:

-- You do not know when you receive an invitation or don’t know if you receive one at all.
+Also, you do not know when you receive an invitation or don’t know if you receive one at all.
 The IEC process is a lottery and many countries have more applicants than spots available.
 If you are not invited, the medical exam costs are wasted.

 If my Working Holiday application is refused, will the medical exam cost be refunded?